ant-design/ant-design/components/auto-complete/demo/options.md

 ## en-US

-Each datasource is an `AutoComplete.Option`.
+Items in dataSource could be an `AutoComplete.Option`.

 ````jsx
 import { AutoComplete } from 'antd';